ali1234/debirf-raspi/README.md

 You have to run this on Raspbian, or at least an ARM system.

 * Install dependencies.
-  - sudo apt-get install debirf
+  - sudo apt-get install debirf equivs
 * Run ./build
 * Format an SD card with just a FAT partition.
 * Copy boot/* to SD card.